aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/insert-html/_index.md

 ## Cloud SDK Family

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
-Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs with code examples.
+Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs.
 Please check [Available SDKs](/words/getting-started/available-sdks/) article to learn how to add an SDK to your project.

-## SDK Examples

-A set of short code examples, demonstrating how to use this REST API with various SDKs, is presented below:
+The following set of *Code Examples* for various SDKs demonstrates how to use this REST API:

 {{< tabs tabTotal="9" tabID="3" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Python" tabName5="Ruby" tabName6="Node.js" tabName7="Android" tabName8="Swift" tabName9="Go" >}}
 {{< tab tabNum="1" >}}